bruceravel/demeter/documentation/Athena/plot/stack.rst

 This tab contains two text entry boxes.
 The first is used to set the :procparam:`y-axis offset` parameter of the first marked group.
 Subsequent marked groups have their :procparam:`y-axis offset` parameters incremented by the amount of the second text entry box.
-Clicking the :kbd:`Apply to marked,light` button sets these values for each marked group.
+Clicking the :button:`Apply to marked,light` button sets these values for each marked group.

 .. subfigstart::